dealii-X/dealii-X.github.io/docs/about/partners.md

 # Partners

-The **dealii-X** project brings together a consortium of distinguished institutions from across Europe.
+The **dealii-X** center of excellence brings together a consortium of distinguished institutions from across Europe.
 Each partner contributes unique expertise in high-performance computing, computational modeling, and scientific research, creating a robust foundation for developing digital twins in healthcare and other fields.

 ## Project Partners